pinklemon123/fluffy-octo-palm-tree/README.md

 ## Tech Stack

 - Frontend: React
-- Backend: Supabase (Database, Auth, Storage, Realtime)
+- Backend API: Node.js + Express
+- Database: Neon (PostgreSQL compatible)

 ## Setup

 1. Clone or download this project
-2. Set up Supabase project
-3. Run SQL schemas in Supabase
-4. Update Supabase credentials in `frontend/src/services/supabase.js`
+2. Provision a Neon project and run the SQL files in `backend/schema`
+3. Configure backend environment variables (see `backend/README.md`)
-5. Install dependencies: `cd frontend && npm install`
+4. Install dependencies: `cd frontend && npm install`
-6. Start the app: `npm start`
+5. Start the frontend app: `npm start`

 ## Deployment to Vercel

 1. Connect your GitHub repo to Vercel
-2. Set environment variables in Vercel:
+2. In **Project → Settings → Environment Variables** configure:
+   - Backend (Node/Express):
+     - `DATABASE_URL`: The Neon connection string (the same one you use with `psql`)
+     - `JWT_SECRET`: Random string used for signing tokens
+     - (Optional) `CORS_ORIGIN`: Your deployed frontend origin, e.g. `https://your-app.vercel.app`
+   - Frontend (React + Supabase features):
      - `REACT_APP_SUPABASE_URL`: Your Supabase project URL
      - `REACT_APP_SUPABASE_ANON_KEY`: Your Supabase anon key
-3. Deploy
+3. Deploy the backend (as a Vercel Serverless/Node app) and frontend.
+Remember to expose the backend URL to the frontend if you call it directly.

 ## Project Structure

 - `frontend/`: React application
-- `backend/`: Supabase schema and config
+- `backend/`: Express API and database schema